Compensation and Labor Laws

 - The employer derives no immediate financial advantage from the intern

-- Unpaid/non-credit internships are limited to only one academic term or 10 weeks
+- It is recommended that unpaid/non-credit internships are limited to one academic term or 10 weeks

 For information on Internship Program Best Practices for Employers, click here.